wmacevoy/devops-wmacevoy/macos.md

 version of Docker, with 8 GB of RAM 512 GB SSD disk space, and 4 cores should be sufficient.
 * Docker.
 Podman is an open source alternative, but it is not as good.
 * Github pro user account.
 Students can have pro features by registering here: https://education.github.com/pack
-* Lastpass.
-You will need a way to manage secrets securely.
-While the free version should be adeduate, you should pay them so there is a simple exchange as to why they want to keep your passwords secure.
+* 1Password.
+Not free, but you, your boss and your customers care about your security.

 * ChatGPT pro.
-There is no comparable tool and the pro version is substantially better than the free version.
+There is no comparable tool and the pro version is substantially better than he free version.
 * XCode.
 Homebrew (next) uses xcode under the hood.
 * Homebrew.
 Open source package manager for MacOS.

 1. Whole disk encrypt your drive.
 Turn on FileValt.
-Save your recovery keys to lastpass.
+Save your recovery keys to 1Password.
 2. Install Homebrew.
 Follow directions about installing XCode if needed.
 In a terminal install basic tools
 ```bash
 brew install gnupg openssl git-crypt